 The expenses must also fall into one of a set list of categories, including employee costs, materials, software, and consumables.

-To give you an idea of who can claim, here are a few real-world examples of Crunch clients who, with our help, managed to successfully apply for R&D tax relief.
+To give you an idea of who can claim, here are a few real-world examples of Crunch clients who, with our help, managed to successfully obtain R&D tax relief.

 The company’s vision was to create a solution for content marketers and technical companies focused on key areas, including social media management, content marketing, and speech writing.
 The company engaged in R&D activities to develop a bespoke web platform, providing relevant, personalised, and curated technological contents as well as an analysis of marketing score for their clients’ industry and market.
 The project’s field of science and technology was content research and data management software.

-Both companies were eligible for Research and Development tax relief.
+Both companies were eligible for Research & Development tax relief.

 The normal time limit for making your claim is two years after the end of the relevant Corporation Tax accounting period.
 You can make your claim for R&D tax relief in your Corporation Tax return or amended return.

-There are two schemes available to small businesses: the SME scheme and the Research and Development Expenditure Credit (RDEC) scheme.
+There are two schemes available to small businesses: the Small and Medium sized Enterprises (SME) scheme and the Research and Development Expenditure Credit (RDEC) scheme.